Terri Janke

-Terri Janke is an Indigenous Australian lawyer of Wuthathi/Meriam heritage.
-She is considered a leading international authority on Indigenous cultural and intellectual property (ICIP), and is the Solicitor Director of Terri Janke and Company.
-She writes as a hobby.
+Dr Terri Janke is an Indigenous Australian lawyer of Wuthathi/Meriam heritage.
+She is considered a leading international authority on Indigenous cultural and intellectual property (ICIP), and is the solicitor director of Terri Janke and Company.
+Janke has written a number of books and articles, including True Tracks: Respecting Indigenous knowledge and culture.

 Early life and education

-Terri Janke was born in Cairns in Queensland, Australia, with Torres Strait Islander (Mer Island) and Aboriginal (Wuthathi) heritage, from Cape York Peninsula in North Queensland.
+Janke was born in Cairns, Queensland, with Torres Strait Islander (Mer Island) and Aboriginal (Wuthathi) heritage, from Cape York Peninsula in North Queensland.

 She graduated from the University of New South Wales (BA LLB) in 1995.

-In 2019, Janke completed a PhD thesis at the Australian National University, entitled True Tracks: Indigenous Culture and Intellectual Property Principles for putting self-determination into Practice.
+In 2019, Janke completed her PhD thesis at the Australian National University, entitled True Tracks: Indigenous Culture and Intellectual Property Principles for putting self-determination into Practice.
 She is also a graduate of the Australian Institute of Company Directors and LEADR Mediators.
 In 2021, Janke published a book based on her PhD entitled True Tracks: Respecting Indigenous Knowledge and Culture'.
-The book is a resource for respecting Indigenous knowledge and culture, which draws on 20 years of her work on the True Tracks principles.
+The book is a resource for respecting Indigenous knowledge and culture, drawing on 20 years of work on the True Tracks principles.

 Career

-Janke has worked at the National Indigenous Arts Advocacy Association, where she assisted the legal team in the leading case Milpurrurru v Indofurn.
-Janke has also completed work as a legal consultant with the World Intellectual Property Organisation (WIPO) on the Pacific Traditional Knowledge Action Plan.
+Janke worked at the National Indigenous Arts Advocacy Association, where she assisted the legal team in the leading case Milpurrurru v Indofurn.
+Janke also worked as a legal consultant for the World Intellectual Property Organisation (WIPO) on the Pacific Traditional Knowledge Action Plan.

-Janke is the Solicitor Director of Terri Janke and Company, her wholly Indigenous-owned legal firm founded in 2000.
-Terri Janke and Company specialises in Indigenous intellectual property, Indigenous cultural and intellectual property and business law, and is the largest and oldest Indigenous law firm in Australia.
+Janke is the solicitor director of Terri Janke and Company, a wholly indigenous-owned legal firm that she founded in 2000.
+The firm specialises in indigenous intellectual property, indigenous cultural and intellectual property and business law.
+It is also the largest and oldest Indigenous law firm in Australia.

-Janke is respected as one of Australia's leading Indigenous lawyers, and is also considered an expert and international authority on Indigenous cultural and intellectual property (ICIP).
-She has written the leading protocols ICIP models for various industries including film, arts, museum and archival sectors.
+Janke is considered one of Australia's leading Indigenous lawyers, and an expert on Indigenous cultural and intellectual property (ICIP).
+She has written leading protocols and ICIP models for numerous industries including film, arts, museum and archival sectors.

-Janke has served on the boards of many Indigenous and non-Indigenous organisations and associations, with some of her previous positions including deputy chair of the National Centre of Indigenous Excellence (Deputy Chair), Tourism Australia, National Indigenous Television (Chair) and Ngalaya Indigenous Lawyers Association (Chair), as well as at the State Library of NSW.
+Janke also serves on the boards of numerous organisations.
+She has served as deputy chair of the National Centre of Indigenous Excellence (Deputy Chair), a member of the board of Tourism Australia, the chair of the National Indigenous Television, the Ngalaya Indigenous Lawyers Association and the State Library of New South Wales.

+In 2008, Janke was one of 1000 people invited by the Prime Minister to be a delegate at the Australia 2020 Summit aimed at discussing to discuss ten areas of critical importance to the country and developing a long-term strategy for Australia's future.